GensaGames/MLWiki-Machine-Learning-and-Math/README.md

 * [BRIEF (Binary Robust Independent Elementary Features)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_brief/py_brief.html#brief) We know SIFT uses 128-dim vector for descriptors.
 Since it is using floating point numbers, it takes basically 512 bytes.
 Similarly SURF also takes minimum of 256 bytes (for 64-dim).
 Creating such a vector for thousands of features takes a lot of memory which are not feasible for resouce-constraint applications especially for embedded systems.
 Larger the memory, longer the time it takes for matching.

+### 6. Reinforcement Learning

+* [A (Long) Peek into Reinforcement Learning](https://lilianweng.github.io/lil-log/2018/02/19/a-long-peek-into-reinforcement-learning.html#key-concepts) We will first introduce several fundamental concepts and then dive into classic approaches to solving RL problems.
+Hopefully, this post could be a good starting point for newbies, bridging the future study on the cutting-edge research.

 -----------------------------
 ### Coursera Andrew Ng
 All lecture slides, from source Cource of Andrew Ng.
 For more information, please check [Stanford Machine Learning Andrew Ng](http://www.holehouse.org/mlclass/), where described this Course in text format with detailed information.